-A Concurrent Use license enables multiple users to share access to ArcGIS Desktop applications from any computer on a network or from a virtual machine.
+A Concurrent Use license enables multiple users to share access to ArcGIS Pro from any computer on a network or from a virtual machine.
 ArcGIS License Manager software installed on the network manages the distribution of a pool of shared licenses.
 The number of Concurrent Use licenses in the shared pool determines the number of users who can use an application at a given time.
 When a user starts ArcGIS Pro, the application sends a request to ArcGIS License Manager to determine if a license is available.
 If a license is available, the application starts and the number of available ArcGIS Pro licenses decreases by one.
 When the user exits ArcGIS Pro, the license returns to the pool.

 If ArcGIS License Manager has multiple product licenses with different expiration dates—as a result of multiple software purchases, for example—ArcGIS Pro will use any available license without regard for the expiration date.
 Therefore, it may happen that a user checks out core product and extension licenses that have different expiration dates.

 Because ArcGIS Pro uses the Named User license type by default, a license conversion is required before Concurrent Use licenses can be authorized.
 Licenses are converted in My Esri by the software license administrator.

 Only ArcGIS Pro licenses purchased as part of ArcGIS Desktop can be converted to Concurrent Use licenses.
 ArcGIS Pro licenses purchased separately from ArcGIS Desktop cannot be converted.